SylviaRemington/javascript-browser-game-tamagotchi-lab/README.md

-Need to do Markup on this

-🎮 Game Overview — “Glitzarella” (Working Title)
+## 🎮 Game Overview — “Glitzarella” (Working Title)
-This is a magical, browser-based drag-pet game where you care for a fabulous drag queen creature.
+### This is a magical, browser-based drag-pet game where you care for a fabulous drag queen creature.
 Instead of food, you feed it glitter.
 Instead of health, you manage sparkle, mood, and energy.
 You interact with the pet through mini actions like dancing, mirror talk, makeup touch-ups, or dramatic rest.

-As the pet’s moods shift — based on how much you care for it — its appearance, behavior, and sparkle level change.
+### As the pet’s moods shift — based on how much you care for it — its appearance, behavior, and sparkle level change.

-The goal is not to win, but to keep your pet fabulous, emotionally nourished, and stage-ready… unless it has a meltdown.
+### The goal is not to win, but to keep your pet fabulous, emotionally nourished, and stage-ready… unless it has a meltdown.
 In that case?
 Reapply mascara, feed it some glitter, and try again.

 hr

-🧠 Pseudocoded Prototype (In Plain English)
+## 🧠 Pseudocoded Prototype (In Plain English)

-When the game starts:
+###When the game starts:

-Show your drag pet on screen
+- Show your drag pet on screen

-Ask the player to name their pet
+- Ask the player to name their pet

-Show three stats: Mood, Sparkle, Energy
+- Show three stats: Mood, Sparkle, Energy

-Player can take actions:
+### Player can take actions:

-Feed glitter → raises Sparkle
+- Feed glitter → raises Sparkle

-Dance → raises Mood, lowers Energy
+- Dance → raises Mood, lowers Energy

-Rest → raises Energy, resets Mood
+- Rest → raises Energy, resets Mood

-Mirror check → shows emotional state message
+- Mirror check → shows emotional state message

-Do makeup → boosts Mood + appearance
+- Do makeup → boosts Mood + appearance

-Behind the scenes:
+### Behind the scenes:

 If Mood or Energy drops too low → makeup starts to fade, dance fails, pet sighs dramatically

 If Sparkle is full → unlocks new outfits, special disco ball dance mode

 If player ignores the pet:
 Stats drop slowly

 Pet starts getting shady, weepy, or dramatically silent

 Eventually: “Emotional Overload” meltdown (optional reset moment)

-🎭 Game Flow Script (Player Experience)
+## 🎭 Game Flow Script (Player Experience)
 1. Welcome Screen:
 ✨ “Meet your new drag pet.
 She’s dramatic, divine, and needs constant sparkle.”
 🎤 Button: Start the Glam